- A quick round up on detail sanders available

 The Ryobi CFS1503GK takes the spot of best value corded detail sander.

-It’s exceptionally powerful, reaching an OPM of up to 12,000, and very well-covered comes including 10pcs of sanding sheets.
+It’s exceptionally powerful, reaching an OPM of up to 12,000, very well-covered, and comes with 10 pcs of sanding sheets.

-While it does not have a dust port like the Ryobi One+, it has an on-board dust collector and a dust-protected activation switch.
+While it does not have a dust port like the Ryobi One+, it features an on-board dust collector and a dust-protected activation switch.

 Capable and clean, this tool is as good as any premium model.